Real Estate Witch

 Our real estate experts break down the Florida home selling process from start to finish: from finding and choosing the right real estate agent, to listing your home for sale, negotiating with buyers, signing all the paperwork, and closing.

 Thankfully, you can save money on your major home sale costs by shopping around for agents.
-Free agent-matching services like Clever Real Estate pre-negotiate lower listing commission rates for you.
-Sellers pay a 1% listing agent commission rate, or $3,000.
+Our free agent matching service pre-negotiates lower listing commissions for you.
+Sellers pay a 1.5% listing fee — about half the typical commission rate.

 Selling a house in Florida in 9 steps